-Different species have different ways and reasons for retracting their heads.
-Sometimes, it could be a sign of illness.
-Below, we take a closer look at this intriguing phenomenon.
+All species have different ways and reasons for retracting their heads.
+Sometimes, it can signify illness.

 Why Does My Tortoise Hide in Its Shell?